-General Remarks Other accommodation - study room.
-The property forms part of an established residential area lying to the south west of Edinburgh city centre.
+General Remarks The property forms part of an established residential district lying a short distance to the south west of Edinburgh City Centre.
 Surrounding properties are broadly comparable and local facilities and amenities are available nearby.
-The roof is of pitched timber construction overlaid with slates incorporating a flat platform presumably clad with bituminous based roofing felt or similar.
+The other accommodation detail is a Utility Room.
 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include relocation of kitchen and formation of bathroom.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include relocation of kitchen.
 The general condition of the property appears consistent with age and type.
-Ongoing maintenance to the external building fabric should be anticipated.
-Essential Repairs N/A
+Some works of maintenance would be beneficial.
+Externally ongoing maintenance/repair to the building fabric should be anticipated.
+Essential Repairs Loochtal Repairs Not applicable.
+Estimated cost of essential repairs £ Retention recommended?
+Yes X No Amount £

-Comment on Mortgageability

-In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which

-Valuations

-Buy To Let Cases What is the reasonable rangmonth Short Assured Tenan n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) ?? ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £ 170000 £ 170000 Yes X No
+Comment on Mortgageability In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which Valuations Buy To Let Cases What is the reasonable rangmonth Short Assured Tenan n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) r? ge of monthly rental income for the property assuming a letting on a 6 £ 300,000 £ Signed Surveyor's name Professional qualifications Company name Address Telephone Fax Report date Security Print Code [438205 = 3896] Electronically signed by:- Graeme E Boyd BSc (Hons) MRICS Graham & Sibbald 40 Torphichen Street, Edinburgh, Midlothian, EH3 8JB 0131 225 1559 0131 226 3754 23rd May 2025

-Is the property in an area w here there is a steady demand for rented accommodation of this type?
-Yes No

-Declaration

-Signed Surveyor's name Security Print Code [486968 = 9556] Electronically signed by:- Graeme E Boyd

-Professional qualifications BSc(Hons) MRICS

-Company name Graham & Sibbald

-Address 40 Torphichen Street, Edinburgh, Midlothian, EH3 8JB

-Telephone 0131 225 1559

-Fax 0131 226 3754

-Report date 9th June 2023